Target level of study

 Optional

-Insolvency law group 2 (ST)
+Insolvency Law Group 2 (ST)

-History of justice (ST)
+History of Justice (ST)

-2 creditsSpecial criminal law (ST)
+2 creditsSpecial Criminal Law (ST)

-7 creditsUE Criminal Procedure 2
+7 creditsEU Criminal Procedure 2

-7 creditsUE In-depth civil procedure and enforcement
+7 creditsEU Enhanced civil procedure and enforcement measures

 7 credits